interlock-network/interlock-smartcontracts/blockchain_procedures/README.md

 ### **SOP (Standard Operating Procedure)**:
 - **Definition**: SOPs outline the methodology for achieving a specific goal or objective.
-- **Example**: For a holistic understanding on how to launch a token, refer to [SOP 1, Launching ILOCK](./bcsop1.ILOCKlaunch.md).
+- **Example**: For a holistic understanding on how to launch a token, refer to [SOP 1, Deploying ILOCK](./sop1.deployingILOCK.md).
 - **Structure**: SOPs often incorporate MOPs to provide clarity on the finer details of the objective.
 SOPs typically focus on the _why_ and _how_.

 ### **MOP (Method of Procedure)**:
 - **Definition**: MOPs detail the step-by-step process to accomplish a particular task within an SOP.
-- **Example**: For instructions on deploying the ILOCK solidity contract for EVM chain integration, see [MOP 1, ILOCK Solidity Deployment](./bsmop1.ILOCKsolidityDeployment.md).
+- **Example**: For instructions on preparing the ILOCK solidity contract for EVM chain integration, see [MOP 1, ILOCK Prelaunch Preparation](./mop1.ILOCKprelaunchPreparation.md).
 - **Structure**: MOPs typically focus on the _how_ and _what_.

 ## Procedure Implementation:

-Each procedure type comes with a designated template: [bcsop0.standardOperatingProcedureTemplate.md](bcsop0.standardOperatingProcedureTemplate.md) for SOPs and [bcmop0.methodOfProcedureTemplate.md](bcmop0.methodOfProcedureTemplate.md) for MOPs.
+Each procedure type comes with a designated template: [sop0.standardOperatingProcedureTemplate.md](sop0.standardOperatingProcedureTemplate.md) for SOPs and [mop0.methodOfProcedureTemplate.md](mop0.methodOfProcedureTemplate.md) for MOPs.

 - **To Implement New Procedures**: Use the provided templates that explain each component's purpose.
 In the future we will implement a review and approval process.